pornnapatsing-bit/dmd-liff-artist-schedule-demo/README.md

-# dmd-liff-artist-schedule-demo
+**# dmd-liff-artist-schedule-demo
-demo for use as a portfolio
+Demo project for portfolio purposes only
+Data shown is mock / publicly available information